What is A Declaration of Disclosure?

 The Court of Appeal said that in order for the wife to get discovery sanctions pursuant to Family Code 2107, she must be a “complying party” and that means she must have served her final disclosures.

-If you have a case where discovery is at issue, call our San Diego divorce experts today!
-(619) 284-4113
+If you have a case where discovery is at issue, contact our San Diego divorce experts at Wilkinson & Finkbeiner.
+Call (619) 284-4113 today.